CWallace23/cwallace23.github.io/teaching/final-year-projects/assessment-and-feedback.md

 Some interesting papers, to get you started:

-How we assess mathematics degrees: the summative assessment diet a decade on (Iannone and Simpson, 2022) at https://doi.org/10.1093/teamat/hrab007
+How we assess mathematics degrees: the summative assessment diet a decade on (Iannone and Simpson, 2022) at <a href="https://doi.org/10.1093/teamat/hrab007">https://doi.org/10.1093/teamat/hrab007</a>

 Approaches to feedback in the mathematical sciences: just what do students really think?
-(Grove and Good, 2019) at https://doi.org/10.1093/teamat/hrz013
+(Grove and Good, 2019) at <a href="https://doi.org/10.1093/teamat/hrz013">https://doi.org/10.1093/teamat/hrz013</a>

 Can multiple choice questions be successfully used as an assessment format in undergraduate mathematics?
-(Huntley et al, 2009) at https://hdl.handle.net/10520/EJC20914
+(Huntley et al, 2009) at <a href="https://hdl.handle.net/10520/EJC20914">https://hdl.handle.net/10520/EJC20914</a>